eliorc/tavolo/docs/source/index.rst

 | tavolo's API is straightforward and adopting its modules is as easy as it gets.
 | In tavolo, you'll find implementations for basic layers like :ref:`positional_encoding` to complex modules like the Transformer's
   :ref:`multi_headed_attention`.
 You'll also find non-layer implementations that can ease development, like the :ref:`learning_rate_finder`.
-| For example, if we wanted to add head a multi-headed attention mechanism into our model and look for the optimal learning rate, it would look something like:
+| For example, if we wanted to add head a Yang-style attention mechanism into our model and look for the optimal learning rate, it would look something like:

 .. code-block:: python3